Test report film scanner Reflecta CrystalScan 7200

 Scanning film strips, film rolls and single pictures

 Nevertheless manual inserting of film strips has also an advantage: the CrystalScan 7200 is one of the few scanners on the market, which can process film rolls of any length.
 The surplus of the film roll is simply hanging over on the left and on the right side of the scanner.
-With the CrystalScan it's also no problem at all to place an individual positive or negative on the glass stage.
-Also smaller film fragments or Minox films can be placed and positioned on the scanner without any problems.
+However, this speciality is not of interest for most of the buyers of this scanner.

 Inserting the film strips is however always risky, because it carries the permanent danger that one could leave fingerprints on the film, especially if one processes short film strips or single pictures.
 In this case I absolutely recommend to wear cotton gloves and to use special tweezers with flattened tips.
 It would be certainly too bad if the film strip would become dirty or even destroyed right before the last usage.